 Recommend: Set the discharge frequency (OFF Time) to twenty (20) minutes and the discharge time (ON Time) to ten (10) seconds.
+If excessive water and oil condensate accumulates in the nitrogen generator filter assembly, the discharge frequency time may need to be decreased and/or the discharge time may need to be increased.
 Adjust as necessary.

-It is recommended that the \(\frac{1}{2} \) drain connection be plumbed to a floor drain or building exterior.
-When plumbing to a drain is not feasible an evaporative collection chamber can
+It is recommended that the $\frac{1}{2}$ drain connection be plumbed to a floor drain or building exterior.
+When plumbing to a drain is not feasible an evaporative collection chamber can be used.

-Connect the Air Compressor Running Monitor Contacts Step 8:
+Step 8: Connect the Air Compressor Running Monitor Contacts